andreasdominik/ADoSnipsTVViera/README.md

 then Python and coding is much much easier and much more straight forward).
 However "Pythonians" often need some time to get familiar with Julia.

-If you are ready, start here: https://julialang.org/
+If you are ready for the step forward, start here: https://julialang.org/